Photoproduction of axion-like particles: PrimEx details

 Ref.~\cite{Larin:2010kq} used the following selection to measure $\Gamma_{\pi^0\to\gamma\gamma}$ (we adopt this selection for the ALP search): the incident photon energy had to be in the range 4.9--5.5\,GeV; the sum of the two decay photon energies was required to be larger than 2.5\,GeV; and the {\em elasticity}, defined as the sum of the two decay photon energies divided by the photon beam energy, had to be within 3 times the resolution of unity.
 The product of the acceptance and efficiency is $\gtrsim 30\%$ in the region $0.03 < m_a < 0.3$\,GeV, but drops quickly outside of this region due to the acceptance.
 We find that the resolution should be $\approx 0.02 \times m_a$ in this region, which agrees with the value of $0.017 \times m_{\pi^0}$ found in Ref.~\cite{Larin:2010kq}.

 To estimate the sensitivity of each \primex data sample, we need to determine the mass dependence of the efficiency and to estimate the background versus $m_{\gamma\gamma}$ in each sample.
 Using the known nuclear form factors and Primakoff differential cross section~\cite{Donnelly:2017aaa,Alberico:1988bv,DeJager:1974liz}, we generate Primakoff $\pi^0$ Monte Carlo events for the \primex photon-beam energy.
 We require that both photons from the $\pi^0\to\gamma\gamma$ decay are in the \primex calorimeter fiducial acceptance region and apply the required smearing to account for resolution.
-We then apply the full selection of Ref.~\cite{Larin:2010kq} and compare our predicted $\pi^0$ Primakoff yields to those of Ref.~\cite{Larin:2010kq}, which are in agreement assuming a reconstruction efficiency of about 90\% per photon.
-We assume that this average per-photon efficiency is independent of the ALP mass in the search region.
+We then apply the full selection of Ref.~\cite{Larin:2010kq} and find that our predicted $\pi^0$ Primakoff yields are consistent with those observed in Refs.~\cite{PrimExPAC33,YangThesis}.
+We assume that the reconstruction efficiency is independent of the ALP mass in the search region (excluding geometrical acceptance effects).
 In addition, we assume that the ALP bump hunt will only use candidates with $\theta_{\gamma\gamma} < 0.5^{\circ}$, where $\pi^0$ production is dominated by the Primakoff process for all targets.
 We determine the efficiency at each $m_a$ using our toy Monte Carlo and these selection criteria.